'It's crushing': California cleans up mudslide damage

 “We have trees in there … 30 feet long that came straight through our building,” said Brandon Gallegos, whose family owns the restaurant.
 “It’s crushing.”

-As the search, cleanup and damage assessment continued, firefighters in Northern California tried to tamp down a fire that flared up Tuesday and jumped a fork of the American River and was poised to become the largest in the state this year.
-Evacuations were increased to more than 11,000 people as the fire threatened nearly 6,000 structures.
+As the search, cleanup and damage assessment continued, firefighters in Northern California tried to tamp down a fire that flared up Tuesday and jumped a fork of the American River and on Wednesday became the largest blaze in the state this year.
+Evacuations were increased to more than 11,000 people as the fire threatened over 9,000 structures.

 The muddy damage in Oak Glen and Forest Falls served as a powerful warning to residents of areas that have burned or are facing high fire danger of the damage wildfires can cause months or even years after flames are extinguished and the smoke clears.